frame-lang/frame-lang.github.io/_tabs/notation.md

 }
 {% endhighlight %}

-Frame notation uses the `@` symbol to reference an event .
-Each of the three attributes has its own accessor symbol as well:
+Frame notation uses the `@` symbol to identify a FrameEvent.
+Each of the three FrameEvent attributes has its own accessor symbol as well:

 | Symbol | Meaning/Usage |
 |--------|---------|